MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/creating-adapters/index.md

 1. Open your browser of choice and load the MobileFirst Operations Console using the address `http://<IP>:<PORT>/mfpconsole/`.
 2. Click on the "Create new" button next to Adapters.
 You have two options to create an adapter:
- * Using Maven or MobileFirst developer CLI as previously explained above.
+ * Using Maven or MobileFirst Developer CLI as previously explained above.
  * Download a template adapter project (step 2).
-3. Build the adapter Using Maven or MobileFirst developer CLI.
+3. Build the adapter Using Maven or MobileFirst Developer CLI.
 4. Choose one of the following ways to upload the generated **.adapter** file which can be found in the target folder of the adapter project:
  * Click on the Deploy Adapter button (step 5).
  * Drag and drop the file into the Create new adapter screen.